Using the Op/Ed As a PR Writing Tool

 That summer, at a downtown farmer’s market, I said hello to Todd Dorman (a Gazette opinion columnist, and yes, you should read his stuff) at The Gazette’s booth.
 I told Todd about the Mount Mercy series, and suggested that I could get some Op/Eds on the topic to The Gazette.
 Dorman didn’t promise anything, but encouraged me—in fact, he liked the idea so much, he said he was willing to pitch the idea of a whole page devoted to the series to his editors at The Gazette.

-I queried my speakers, and Allison and Dave were willing to try writing essays to submit.
-I wrote a column explaining why the series was important, and they each wrote columns based on the talks that they planned.
+I queried my speakers, and Allison McNeese (history) and David Klope (communication) were willing to try writing essays to submit.
+I wrote a column explaining why the series was important, and they each wrote columns based on the talks that they were planning.
 Dave was speaking on World War I propaganda, and Allison was speaking on how Iowa tried to limit free speech during World War I.

 We submitted--they were published and you can see the results.
 The PDF of the page on Brightspace, by the way, should allow you to read the columns on the World War I topic--they are good sample Op/Eds.